britram/rains-prototype/draft-trammell-rains-protocol.md

 - Qualified-Subject: the name about which the query is made.
 The subject name in a query must be fully-qualified.
 - Types: a set of assertion types the querier is interested in.
+- Key phases: the key phases of the delegation assertions the querier is interested in.
 - Valid-Until: an optional client-generated timestamp for the query after which it expires and should not be answered.
 - Query Token: a client-generated token for the query, which can be used in the